 This new capability is especially critical for today's knowledge worker, who does not use just one device, but several.
 In addition, more of this work is being done while traveling (e.g., commuting on light rail to the office) or going nowhere (e.g., pedaling like mad on a stationary bicycle in the local gym).
 Web-based productivity tools have also made it much easier for multiple team members to collaborate on the same document, since there is no longer any confusion as to whose computer currently has the "master copy" of any document; rather, there is only one copy, on the Web.

 For the longest time, most documents were made using the most popular desktop productivity applications, such as Microsoft Word, Microsoft Excel, WordPerfect, and others.
 These programs were typically purchased (or "borrowed") packaged together in suites, such as Microsoft Office.
 Major software vendors, such as the Redmond giant, derived a considerable amount of their revenue from corporate licensing of these office productivity suites.
 Thus the current transition to Web-based applications and data storage, has caused most of these desktop software companies to either begin playing catch-up, or simply give up.
-We will examine some of the leading online office tools that keep those software vendors awake at night.
+I will examine some of the leading online office tools that keep those software vendors awake at night.

 It should come as no surprise that Google, the Web's current Goliath, poses the most substantial threat to the longtime hegemony of Microsoft Office.
 It began on 6 June 2006, with the beta release of Google Spreadsheets, which provides much of the same functionality as Microsoft Excel, but minus the hassles of installing Office, paying licensing fees, storing the spreadsheet on your own computer, and (for many people) even trying to find the spreadsheet later.